libretro/libretro-database/README.md

   - And more
 - [`rdb`](rdb) The compiled RetroArch database files
 - [`scripts`](scripts) Various scripts that are used to maintain the database files

-#### Precedence
-Databases earlier in the list have precedence over items later in the list.
-E.g. definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.

 #### Pre-emptive Databases